 Spotting Indirect Discrimination

-Sometimes discrimination can be easy to identify if for example you have been turned away at a bar because you are gay.
-This is called direct discrimination and occurs when you are treated differently because of a protected characteristic.
+Sometimes discrimination can be easy to identify if for example you have been treated less favorably than someone else because of a protected characteristic.
+This is called direct discrimination.
 Spotting indirect discrimination can be more difficult.

 However, there are times when you may have been treated the same as everybody else but this has a worse effect on you because of who you are.
 The Equality Act 2020 calls this indirect discrimination.

 Indirect discrimination occurs when an employer is apparently applying a neutral provision or criterion or practice which puts employees who share a protected characteristic at a particular disadvantage.
 Employers know that it is unlawful to discriminate and if found doing so, they can face substantial penalties.

 In this article, we aim to set out the requirements for indirect discrimination that arise in an employment context and give an insight to the types of remedies available to you should you be subject to this type of discrimination.